glemiere/driftlock/assets/validators/execute-step.md

 - `mode` is correct and consistent with the requested execution
 - all touched/written files are declared in `filesWritten`/`filesTouched` and not excluded
-- the patch is small, focused, and aligned with the step description
+- patch text may be malformed; rely on `filesWritten`/`filesTouched` and the step intent instead of diff structure
 - metadata is coherent:
-  - `success` matches the presence/absence of a patch
   - `summary` is concise and suitable for reuse in later prompts

 When in doubt, favor **conservatism**: